rgrannell1/polonium/README.md

 <img src="http://imgs.xkcd.com/comics/password_strength.png" title="To anyone who understands information theory and security and is in an infuriating argument with someone who does not (possibly involving mixed case), I sincerely apologize." alt="Password Strength" width="500" />

-Taking the OED as an example, choosing five of its 170,000 words ges yot 86 bits of entropy.
+Taking the OED as an example, choosing five of its 170,000 words gets you 86 bits of entropy.
 If the attacker does not know your choice of dictionary your security depends on the length of your password.

 #### - Iterations & Performance